Misperception and informativeness in statistical discrimination: Introduction

 We then apply our decomposition to statistical discrimination, meaning pay gaps between populations whose (true) skill distributions are equal.
 In particular, we identify conditions under which a population~$I$ that is both more informative than and more favorably perceived than another population~$J$ will be paid more on average.
 The key condition turns out to be whether population~$J$ is under-perceived (relative to the true skill distribution): if yes, then population~$I$ will indeed earn more on average, and if no, then the reverse may occur (as shown above by example).

 The spirit of the perception-correcting term is that prior perceptions about a population matter less when more information is available about individual workers.
-This suggests that the pay gap between two populations will narrow when more information is made available about workers in both populations, for example due to disclosure mandates or technological progress. \textcite{BohrenImasRosenberg2019} confirm this intuition in a model of subjective evaluation (rather than of pay) that can be viewed as a special case of our model.
-We assess the validity of the ``information narrows pay gaps'' intuition beyond this special case, identifying (stringent) conditions under which it is correct, and showing that extra information may \emph{widen} pay gaps when these conditions do not hold.
-An implication is that informativeness-increasing policy interventions can backfire.
+This suggests that the pay gap between two populations will narrow when more information is made available about workers in both populations, for example due to a policy intervention or technological progress. \textcite{BohrenImasRosenberg2019} confirm this intuition in a model of subjective evaluation (rather than of pay) that can be viewed as a special case of our model. \footnote{This result is not the main point of \textcite{BohrenImasRosenberg2019}: the authors have two other theoretical results, and their focus is on testing these empirically.} We assess the validity of the ``information narrows pay gaps'' intuition beyond this special case, identifying (stringent) conditions under which it is correct, and showing that extra information may \emph{widen} pay gaps when these conditions do not hold.

+This result has implications for the effectiveness of policy interventions that aim to reduce labor-market inequality by increasing information availability, such as testing regulations, transparency requirements, and the introduction of algorithmic screening tools.
+Such interventions are often motivated by the view that reducing informational asymmetries will both improve efficiency and narrow pay gaps.
+Our analysis shows that this intuition is incomplete: in the presence of misperceptions, adding information may worsen inequality even as it improves allocative efficiency.
+The actual welfare implications of informativeness-increasing policies depend on the nature of any misperceptions and on how new information reshapes task assignment.